Thailand Family Tour | ‘Jungles and Islands’

 Day 7 - Khao Sok - explore the stunning scenery

-On to Khao Sok in Surat Thani Province – acknowledged as one of Thailand’s most spectacular National Parks with its dramatic limestone karst scenery, lakes, waterfalls and lush jungle Three-day exploration of the park including canoeing or tubing, a boat trip on the lake and jungle hiking, with plenty of time to relax, splash around in the streams and waterfalls or just kick back in your chalet and admire the fabulous tropical flora and fauna.
+Arrival in Surat Thani and on to Khao Sok – acknowledged as one of Thailand’s most spectacular National Parks with its dramatic limestone karst scenery, lakes, waterfalls and lush jungle.
+We’ll check into our treehouse accommodation with afternoon options including a Thai cookery lesson, tubing down the nearby Khao Sok River or just kicking back in your chalet and admiring the fabulous tropical flora and fauna.

-Overnight: Khao Sok Transport: Minibus, Boat, Walk, Meals: B,
+Overnight: Khao Sok Treehouse Transport: Boat, Walk, Meals: B,

-Overnight: Koh Lanta Transport: Minibus, Walk, Meals: B,
+Overnight: Koh Jum Transport: Minibus, Boat, Walk, Meals: B,

-Day 11 - Koh Lanta - day at leisure on the island
+Day 12 - Koh Jum - day at leisure on a tropical island

 Extra nights in Bangkok prior to, or after your tour, or additional nights on the island are available on request.